Naville/BCY/README.md

 # PyBCY
 ~~This is a Python implementation for the cosplay website bcy.net.
 Tested on Python2.
-Should work on Python3 as well~~ This package has been deprecated.
-Please use the C++ version on master instead
+Should work on Python3 as well~~.

+**This package has been deprecated.
+Please use the C++ version on master instead**

 ## CHANGELOGS